keirans/azure-arm/docs/README.md

 1. Pregenerate all the compile masters keys and certs and store them in a keyvault for retreival.

-      What you may not be aware of is that you can pre-create all these certs for the compile masters on the master of masters (or the host that is your CA) and then transfer them to the instance rather than do it from the Puppet agent directly.
+      What you may not be aware of is that you can pre-create all the certs for the compile masters on the master of masters (or the host that is your CA) and then transfer them to the instance rather than do it from the Puppet agent directly.
 In doing this, you can use the --dns_alt_names option as required.

       As an example, you can have a look at the script "generate_certs.sh" in this repository that shows how we can create a keyvault in Azure, generate 40 compile master keys and certs and then store them in the keyvault so they can be retreived by a compile master when they are bootstrapped.